 CMDh could not confirm this interpretation.
 The CMDh position is that such a situation should be avoided.

 The MHRA has established a Brexit Task Force to ensure any pending Renewals/Variations are finalized and any RMS transfers are not blocked.
 Industry was asking if there is a contact point for any procedures that are not progressing.
-UK response (Keith MacDonald from MRHA): all pending renewals have now been completed and companies should contact the respective unit manager regarding any pending variations.
+UK response The MHRA exercise to clear the backlog of renewals has completed.
+Queries related to progress of on-going variations with UK as RMS should be directed to MR-DCprocedures@mhra.gov.uk.

 Medicines at risk of supply disruption